TBD54566975/technical-proposals/tp025/README.md

 // maintain an aggregate retention list of CIDs (`this.finalRetentionList`) for quick snapshot-authorization evaluation
 //
 // 0. determine if the incoming snapshot should be ignored or processed
-// 1. first delete all the CIDs in the final retention list that came from snapshots with scope same as, or sub-scope of, the incoming snapshot scope, so that we can rebuild that section of the retention list
+// 1. first delete all the CIDs in the final retention list that were retained by snapshots
+//    with the same scope as, or sub-scope of, the incoming snapshot scope, so that we can rebuild that section of the retention list
 // 2. delete all older snapshots with same or sub-scope, because a newer parent scope snapshot trumps any older snapshots with a sub-scope
 // 3. update the final retention list by inserting the CIDs that need to be retained under the incoming snapshot scope; then
 // 4. delete all DWN messages under the incoming snapshot scope (including sub-scopes) that are not in the retention list